Personnel

 Director

-Hernán Makse currently serves as Distinguished Professor of Physics at the Physics Department of City College of New York, wherein he is responsible for the Complex Networks and Soft Matter lab at the Levich Institute.
-He is also a Member Affiliate, Attending Imaging Scientist, MSKCC Rank at Memorial Sloan Kettering Cancer Center and the CEO of Kcore Analytics where he develops machine learning algorithms to predict human behavior.
-He holds a PhD degree in Physics from Boston University.
-He has been author of numerous publications on the theory of complex systems and the physics of soft materials and he is an APS Fellow.
+Hernán Makse, a member of the Brazilian Academy of Science, currently serves as Distinguished Professor of Physics at the Physics Department of City College of New York, wherein he is responsible for the Complex Networks and Soft Matter lab at the Levich Institute.
+He is also an Affiliate Member at Memorial Sloan Kettering Cancer Center and the CEO of Kcore Analytics, where he develops machine learning algorithms to predict human behavior.
+He holds a Ph.D. degree in Physics from Boston University.
+He has been the author of numerous publications on the theory of complex systems and the physics of soft materials, and he is an APS Fellow.
 His research focuses on the theoretical understanding of Complex Systems from a Statistical Physics viewpoint.
-He is working towards the development of new emergent laws for complex systems, ranging from brain networks to biological networks and social systems.
+He is working towards developing new emergent laws for complex systems, ranging from brain networks to biological networks and social systems.
 Treating these complex systems from a unified theoretical approach, he uses concepts from statistical mechanics, network and optimization theory, artificial intelligence, and big-data science to advance new views on complex systems and networks.
 CV

 Ph.D.
 Students